oliveirathiago/oliveirathiago.github.io/_pages/work-in-progress.md

 - **Police legitimacy and the norm to cooperate: using a mixed effects location scale model to estimate the strength of social norms at a small spatial scale**

-  Authors: Jon Jackson, Ian Bruton-Smith, Ben Bradford, **Thiago R. Oliveira**, & Krisztian Pósch.
+  Authors: Jon Jackson, Ian Bruton-Smith, Ben Bradford, **Thiago R. Oliveira**, & Krisztián Pósch.

   Reject-and-resubmit at *Journal of Quantitative Criminology*